Foundations-of-Applied-Mathematics/Student-Materials/README.md

 $ git status
 On branch master
 Your branch is up-to-date with 'origin/master'.
-Untracked files:
+Changes not staged for commit:
-  (use "git add <file>..." to include in what will be committed)
+  (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)

     PythonIntro/python_intro.py

-nothing added to commit but untracked files present (use "git add" to track)
+# Track the changes with git.
 $ git add PythonIntro/python_intro.py
 $ git status
 On branch master